WWL Tenants - Terms of Use

 Screen image displaying the All users users list with one user check box selected and another check box highlighted indicating the ability to select multiple users from the list.

-4. With the user account selected, on the menu, select Delete.
+4. With the user account selected, select Delete from the menu.

-5. Review the dialog box and then select Yes.
+5. Review the confirmation dialog, and then select Yes.

 Task 2 - Restore a deleted user

-2. Review the list of deleted users and select Chris Green.
+2. Review the list of deleted users, and then select Chris Green.

 Important - By default, deleted user accounts are permanently removed from Azure Active Directory automatically after 30 days.